fastify/fastify/docs/Style-Guide.md

 ## Who is this guide for?

-This guide is for anyone who loves to build with Fastify or want to contribute to our documentation.
+This guide is for anyone who loves to build with Fastify or wants to contribute to our documentation.
 You don't need to be an expert in writing technical documentation.
-Our guideline is here to help you.
+This guide is here to help you.

 Visit the [contribute](https://www.fastify.io/contribute) page on our website or read the [CONTRIBUTE.md](https://github.com/fastify/fastify/blob/master/CONTRIBUTING.md) file on Github to join our Open Source folks.